srampinogroup/coding-in-chemistry/verlet/verlet-2.md

 ### External procedures

 Use a subroutine to evaluate the forces acting on a given particle.
-Subroutines and functions typically go into a 'module' in a separate file, which is imported in the main program.
+Subroutines and functions go into a 'module' in a separate file, which is imported in the main program.
 The following code illustrates how this works.
 Note that we are also putting into a module (named `kinds`, in file `kinds.f95`) the definition of the parateters relating to machine precision (`sp` for single, `db` for double).
 We then opt to use a working precision `wp` equal to double precision when importing the module (see `USE` statements in the code examples below).

 File `kinds.f95`:
 ```